-8 years
+Toll equipment 8 years

-30 years
+Buildings, toll facilities and other 30 years

-20 years
+Signs 20 years

-3 years
+Software 3 years

-7 years
+Furniture and equipment 7 years

 Under the modified approach, infrastructure assets are considered to be "indefinite lived" assets; that is, the assets themselves will last indefinitely and are, therefore, not depreciated.
 Costs related to maintenance, renewal and replacement for these assets are not capitalized, but instead are considered to be period costs and are included in preservation expense.